rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 If considered important, record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation/) (see [1.25.3555.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3555.1)).

-### 0.4.74 Turned and approximated letters
+### 0.4.74 Reversed, turned, and approximated letters

-<a name="0.4.74.1">0.4.74.1</a> Transcribe a turned character, whether inadvertent or deliberate, as the intended character.
+<a name="0.4.74.1">0.4.74.1</a> Transcribe a reversed or turned character (i.e., an upside-down letter), whether inadvertent or deliberate, as the intended character.
 Make an explanatory note if considered important.

 >**Example:**
 >Other title information: <CITE>sent express to the Queen</CITE>